 A widespread EMP attack in any country would compromise a military's ability to organize itself.
 Ground troops might have perfectly functioning non-electric weapons (like machine guns), but they wouldn't have the equipment to plan an attack or locate the enemy.
 Effectively, an EMP attack could reduce any military unit into a guerilla-type army.

 While EMP weapons are generally considered non-lethal, they could easily kill people if they were directed towards particular targets.
 If an EMP knocked out a hospital's electricity, for example, any patient on life support would die immediately.
 An EMP weapon could also neutralize vehicles, including aircraft, causing catastrophic accidents.

 In the end, the most far-reaching effect of an e-bomb could be psychological.
 A full-scale EMP attack in a developed country would instantly bring modern life to a screeching halt.
 There would be plenty of survivors, but they would find themselves in a very different world.

-For more information about e-bombs and other EMP weapons, check out the links on the next page.
+For more information about e-bombs and other EMP weapons, check out the links below.

 More Great Links!

 - The Electromagnetic Bomb -- a Weapon of Electrical Mass Destruction